MystenLabs/sui/narwhal/CONTRIBUTING.md

 5. Make sure your code lints

 ## Run the linter
 The codebase uses the [Clippy](https://github.com/rust-lang/rust-clippy) linter to ensure that common mistakes are caught.
 To install follow the instructions on the Clippy repository.
-To run the linter locally use with the following properties:
+We make use of a cargo alias (defined in .cargo/config) which sets some project-wide lints.
+To run the linter locally you can use the following command:
 ```
-cargo clippy --tests --all -- -D clippy::all -D warnings -D clippy::disallowed_method
+cargo xclippy
 ```

 ## Run the formatter
-To ensure that the codebase is following standard formatting properties, the [Rustfmt](https://github.com/rust-lang/rustfmt) is being used on its `nightly` version (see instructions in Rustfmt repository to install the nightly version).
+To ensure that the codebase is following standard formatting properties, we use
+[Rustfmt](https://github.com/rust-lang/rustfmt).
 To run the formatter locally you can use the follow command:
 ```
-cargo +nightly fmt --all
+cargo fmt --all
 ```
 The above command will format and apply the changes directly.
 If you want to just see the formatter recommendations, just run with the `--check` property:
 ```
-cargo +nightly fmt --all -- --check
+cargo fmt --all -- --check
 ```

 ## Generating builders